Finalist category: Tech4Good Education Award 2020

 Education Award, Winner, 2020

-Digital programme enables refugee children to connect beyond the camps
+Children on the Edge provide an innovative and engaging digital programme that enables refugee children in Bangladesh to connect beyond the camps they live in.

 A new digital projection system is set to revolutionise children’s learning and communication in Bangladesh’s Kutupalong refugee camp and beyond.